-We are a research lab in the School of Ocean Science and Technology at The University of Southern Mississippi, based at the Gulf Coast Research Laboratory in Ocean Springs, MS. Our research focuses on environmental constraints on behavior, performance, and fitness of marine and estuarine invertebrates, and the strategies used by organisms to overcome these constraints.
+We are a research lab in the School of Ocean Science and Engineering at The University of Southern Mississippi, based at the Gulf Coast Research Laboratory in Ocean Springs, MS. Our research focuses on environmental constraints on behavior, performance, and fitness of marine and estuarine invertebrates, and the strategies used by organisms to overcome these constraints.
 More specifically, this encompasses (1) plastic and adaptive behavioral and physiological responses to environmental change and environmental stress, (2) environmental effects on life histories, distributions, and population dynamics, and (3) anthropogenic impacts on organism-environment interactions.
 This research also has a strong applied focus, using ecophysiological approaches to address fisheries management and conservation questions.
 We work closely with local and regional management agencies to improve our understanding and management of coastal invertebrate species.

 03/20/2018: Congratulations to Adam Kemberling and Lennah Shakeri who both successfully defended their M.S. theses this semester!

 12/30/2017: New paper published today in Marine Biology: Geographic variation in thermal tolerance and morphology in a fiddler crab sister-species pair.
 Full text available here.